citp/privacy-policy-historical/d/dd/ddi/ddiworld.com.md

 Please keep in mind that whenever you voluntarily disclose personal information online - for example on blogs, message boards, through email, or in chat areas - that information can be collected and used by others.
 In short, by posting personal information online that is publicly accessible, you may receive unsolicited messages from other parties in return.

 We are not responsible for the personally identifiable information you choose to submit in these forums.
+To request removal of your personal information from our blog or community forum, contact us at [privacyofficer@ddiworld.com](mailto:privacyofficer@ddiworld.com) .
+In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 ## Information Use